codenet/understanding-rust-vmm/Vmm-reference-arg_parser.md

 # [Arg Parser](https://github.com/codenet/vmm-reference/blob/main/src/vmm/src/config/arg_parser.rs)

 ## Usage
-`Arg Parser` is used to read the command line arguments which will be given for intializing the vmm.
+`Arg Parser` is used to read the command line arguments, which will be given for initializing the vmm.
 These arguments are passed to the vmm_config.
-The vmm config will check if these arguments are correct or not and accordingly successfully configure the vmm, or throw error.
-To know that there are not errors in giving the command line arguments itself, we need to make the arg_parser robust for handing such input errors.
+The vmm config will check if these arguments are correct or not and accordingly successfully configure the vmm or throw an error.
+To know that there are no errors in giving the command line arguments itself, we need to make the arg_parser robust for handling such input errors.

-## Code explaination:
+## Code explanation:

 ```rs
 use std::collections::HashMap;